 They have great galleries, studios, and exhibits in the Ester Community Market.
 The town is listed on the National Register of Historic Places and gold mining still takes place just outside of town.
-Check out the Ester Dome for great hiking and wildlife sighting.
+I suggest to check out the Ester Dome for great hiking and wildlife sighting.

 Thanks to its proximity to the Pacific Ocean, Sitka is great for whale-watching, kayaking, fishing, and more.
-Be sure to visit Baranof Castle Hill, the Alaska Raptor Centre, Saint Lazaria National Wildlife Refuge, and the Sheldon Jackson Museum, and take a flight-seeing cruise to get a bird’s eye view of the awe-inspiring landscape.
+I recommend to visit Baranof Castle Hill, the Alaska Raptor Center, Saint Lazaria National Wildlife Refuge, and the Sheldon Jackson Museum, and take a flight-seeing cruise to get a bird’s eye view of the awe-inspiring landscape.